Background

 - Roast for 10 to 15 minutes, or until the internal temperature at the thickest point of the tenderloins reach 145°F. If you have a wire probe thermometer, now’s the perfect time to use it.
 If you don’t, now’s the time to get one**.

-- Remove the loins from the skillet, cover with foil, and let rest while you make your sauce.
+- Remove the loins from the skillet and place them on a cutting board or plate.
+Cover them with foil and let them rest while you make the sauce.

 Miso Maple Pan Sauce

-- 3 Tbsp. butter ✴︎ 1 small shallots, finely diced ✴︎ 2 large garlic cloves, finely dicedHeat the same skillet over medium heat and add 3 Tbsp. butter.
-Once butter is melted and foamy, add shallot and garlic.
+- 3 Tbsp. butter1 small shallots2 large garlic clovesHeat the same skillet over medium heat and add 3 tablespoons butter.
+Once butter is melted and foamy, add the shallot and garlic.
 Cook, stirring frequently, until very aromatic and beginning to turn translucent, about 3 to 4 minutes.

 - Chopped parsleyCut pork against the grain into 1/2-inch thick slices and serve drizzled with sauce.
-Sprinkle with finely chopped parsley if desired.
+Sprinkle with finely chopped parsley if using.